-Over time, turf falls victim to a number of environmental factors causing it to lose vigor, density, color, and overall health.
-Some of the most common things that steal life from your turf are:
+Over time, turf falls victim to a number of environmental factors.
+These can cause it to lose vigor, density, color, and overall health.

 - Compacted Soil – compacted soils do not allow the optimum balance between air, water, and nutrients, all of which are needed for healthy turf